-In case you suspect that a foreign object has been left behind in your or your family’s body after an operation, seek immediate, alternate medical attention, and contact a medical negligence solicitor, or an attorney.
-The issue must be immediately attended to, to prevent further damage.
+If you suspect that a foreign object has been left behind in your or your family’s body after an operation, seek immediate medical attention, so that the issue can be promptly attended to, to prevent further damage.

-- The victim experiences difficulty urinating or constipation.
+- Difficulty urinating or constipation.
 This indicates a blockage.

-- Drainage is observed from the site or wound of the surgery.
+- Drainage from the site or wound of the surgery is observed

-- Severe headache or leg pain, indicating a blockage.
+- Severe headache or leg pain which indicates a blockage.

-- Victim suffers inflammation in the surrounding area where the RSB may be located.
+- Inflammation in the surrounding area where the RSB may be located.

-- The victim observes breakage of flesh on the site of surgery instead of fusion.
+- Breakage of flesh on the site of surgery instead of fusion.

-- The victim observes discolouration of the skin, blood clotting, etc, and these are signs of sepsis.
+- Discolouration of the skin, blood clotting, etc, and these are signs of sepsis.

-- The victim experiences severe misalignment with standard recovery expectations.
+- Overall severe misalignment with standard recovery expectations.